-Three different datasets were used in this study -- four if the 'Example Analysis' sentence is included (however, this sentence was not used for analysis, only for education).
+Four different datasets were used in this study -- five if the 'Example Analysis' sentence is included (however, this sentence was not used for analysis, only for education).
 The initial non-educational-only data set contained a single folder with two different text documents -- Cats.txt and Spinach.txt.
-As one might correctly assume, the Cats.txt document had a small blurb about cats, while the Spinach.txt document had a small blurb about spinach.
+As one might correctly assume, the Cats.txt document had a small blurb about spinach.